 There is no comparison between the West Rim and the South Rim, in our opinion.
 And you only need to pay the $35 park entrance for your entire family (and it’s good for seven days!).
 Worth it?
 Absolutely.

 However, to make a visit to the South Rim worthwhile, you need to plan to spend at least a few hours here.
 It can be done as a day trip from Las Vegas, but you will spend most of the day in your car (it takes 4.5 hours to drive from Las Vegas to the Grand Canyon).
-That is nine hours of driving in one day…doable but not enjoyable.
+That is nine hours of driving in one day…doable but definitely a long day.

 A better option is to spend the night at the Grand Canyon Village or in Tusayan and head back to Las Vegas (or continue your road trip) the next day.
 Of course, more time is always better.